Piano Quartet No. 2 (Oswald): Producing the final version

 The main difference between the two autographs is in the outer movements.
 It is not known whether Oswald completed the final movement of the first manuscript, a G major Molto allegro in 3/8 time: he may have done so (and then the continuation was just mislaid) or he may have given up the idea of this movement (which seems more probable).
 Whatever the reason, this music did not reach the final version.

 Instead the composer moved the original first movement, the G major Molto allegro in alla breve time, to the end of the quartet, making it the finale.
 This called for changes to the score, but without affecting the structure of it.
 While doing so, Oswald opted for a new first movement.
 It is known today as the G major Allegro moderato, also in alla breve time.
 However, this tempo indication does not appear in the autograph, it is taken from the other manuscripts and was also printed in all the concert programs during the composer's lifetime.

 Performance history

 This quartet belongs to a group of compositions by Oswald which he preferred to perform at his recitals, the others being the Piano Trio, Op.
 9, the Piano Quintet, Op.
 18 and the chamber version of the Piano Concerto, Op.
 10.

 On 6 July 1899, the composer performed it for Camille Saint-Saëns, who was visiting São Paulo.
 The piece had a great effect on the French musician, who addressed Oswald thus: "I am delighted.
 It is a piece of a master and above all very personal.
 You are an artist, monsieur".

-Structure
+Music

 The quintet is in five movements.
 The tempo indications, slightly different in manuscripts, are unified by José Eduardo Martins in his edition.